theobiolab/FPT_paper/README.md

 > :warning: **Compiler version:** to compile the code you need gcc/9.2.0 or higher on your path!!!!

+# Paper information
+This repository contains all the data and code to reproduce the figures and results in the paper by Ravanelli, Nam, Gunawardena, Martinez-Corral 2025.
+Reference will be updated upon publication.

+The notebooks used to generate the figures are located in the Data folder after unzipping.
+The steps for manipulating the analytical equations presented in the text are outlined in the data/analytics notebooks.

 # Compile the models